shukean/php-toml/README.md

 flt7 = 6.626e-34

 ###string
 name = "this a string"
+name2 = 'this a string too'

 ###array
 arr_a = ["str1", "str2"]